isabelleki1/near-ai-learning-hub/README.md

 Your contributions help expand and refine the ecosystem of NEAR AI resources.

+🔄 Reusability & Scope

+🧠 These workshops aren’t just built for the universities listed — they’re designed to be multipurpose, forkable, and adaptable across student communities, hackathons, and dev groups.

+- Each workshop acts as a “guiding agent”: a modular learning path that can be used to:
+- Onboard new contributors into the NEAR AI and Shade Agent ecosystems
+- Serve as a technical workshop at blockchain club events
+- Act as a self-paced learning resource for individuals
+- Be forked into tutorials, bounty templates, or agent starter kits

+We encourage you to remix, translate, or extend these as needed.
+Open-source means open invitation. 🌍

 ### Additional Context & Resources

 1. **NEAR AI Docs & Quickstart**